hpcoloma/pp5-dough-n-drizzle/TESTING.md

 ### Log In to My Account

--   **Test Case 1:** Log in with valid credentials and verify that the user is redirected to the ticket dashboard.
+-   **Test Case 1:** Log in with valid credentials and verify that the user is redirected to the homepage.
 -   **Test Case 2:** Log in with invalid credentials and verify that an error message is displayed.

 ### View All Products